 - Clean Energy Contractor Incubator Program (20 ILCS 730/5-45).
-Creates 13 regional contractor incubators to provide training, mentorship, low-cost capital, business planning, low-interest loans, and recruitment opportunities for small clean energy businesses and contractors. - Clean Energy Primes Contractor Accelerator Program (20 ILCS 730/5-55).
+Provides training, mentorship, low-cost capital, business planning, low-interest loans, and recruitment opportunities for small clean energy businesses and contractors. - Clean Energy Primes Contractor Accelerator Program (20 ILCS 730/5-55).
 A program for contractors seeking to expand their capacity and fill the role of the prime contractor on clean energy projects through a structured five-year program with mentorship, operation support grants, business coaching, assistance applying for certifications, procurement programs, and preparing bids.

-Through this NOFO, the Department will award up to grants to 43 Navigator Teams funds to serve the 13 regional workforce hub regions of the Clean Jobs Workforce Network Program.
-They will provide outreach and recruitment services (including activities and events) to eligible populations in the 13 regional workforce hubs and surrounding areas.
-Outreach and recruitment will be prioritized for those eligible to participate in the Clean Jobs Workforce Network Program and the Illinois Climate Works Preapprenticeship Program.
+Through this NOFO, the Department will award one navigator grant each to serve the Champaign, Decatur and Kankakee workforce regions.
+This grantee will join the other CEJA Energy Transition Navigator grantees in serving a network of 14 regional workforce hub region.
+CEJA Energy Transition Navigators will provide outreach and recruitment services (including activities and events) to eligible populations in the 14 regional workforce hubs and surrounding areas.
+Outreach and recruitment will be prioritized for those eligible to participate in the Clean Jobs Workforce Network Program and the Illinois Climate Works Pre-apprenticeship Program.
 Note that the Department may award multiple grants to Navigator Teams in a workforce hub region.